NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

 Defining custom pipelines
 =========================

-Here we discuss what needs to go from user entered strings in the YAML file to plots and reports.
+Here we discuss what information from user-entered strings needs to go in the YAML file to plots and reports.

 The basic code flow is as follows: